nkimotou/BART-Summarizer/README.md

 **Compressed Summary:**
 `Thus com2it2e2 me2ts an2ual2y to as2es2 the ef2ectivenes2 of policies on environmental protection.`

-******
+***
+## Developer Notes

+***
 ## Process
-Python environment and dependencies:
+**Python environment:**

 I'm using JetBrains PyCharm IDE running Python 3.12 on a 2023 Mac Studio M2 Max 32gb ram.
 All of my commands are executed by accessing the terminal inside the IDE.

+I'm starting on a working branch in the production repo.
+I will PR and merge into the master once completed.
+To export the application, I will download the zipped file.

 **Imports and dependencies:**

--FastAPI package to import the FastAPI class to build the service, HTTPException to flag web status codes.
+-FastAPI package to import the FastAPI class to build the service, HTTPException to flag web server status codes.

 -Hugging Face transformers package to import the pipeline function for running tasks against models.

 -Pydantic package to import the BaseModel class for converting Python objects into usable JSON.

 -Uvicorn to be used alongside FastAPI to run the web application in the localhost.

-I'm starting on a working branch in the production repo.
+***

-Step 1: Package and directory
+**Step 1:** Package and directory
 > Create a package that will contain everything needed to run the application.
 In this case,
 > mine is called "Summarizer".
-When you create a package, it should auto creat your init.py file for you.
+When you create a package, it should auto create your init.py file for you.

-Step 2: Interpreter settings
+**Step 2:** Interpreter settings
 >Make sure your IDE has interpreter settings set to allow a virtual environment, or venv, to be used.
 > This is what it should look like:
 > <img height="200" src="/Users/nanamikimoto/Desktop/Screenshot 2024-03-25 at 10.29.47 PM.png" width="400"/>

-Step 3: Create the files required inside your package
+**Step 3:** Create the files required inside your package
 > For this project, I want to create three:
 > 1. My app file that has my summarizer code in it
 > 2. My Dockerfile that has instructions to pass to Docker, in order to build the Docker Image.